 If you can agree on a new order, you can ask the court for a consent order.
 This will save you time and money.

 If there's been a significant change in circumstances, there might be a strong reason to change the current order.
 For example, if you're paying child support and your income has gone up, a judge is likely to order the new amount from the child support guidelines tables.

 For more information about coming to an agreement before you ask for a consent order, see:

-Applications to change a Supreme Court final order are made to a judge in Supreme Court Chambers.
+Applications to change a Supreme Court final order and responses to them are made to a judge in Supreme Court Chambers.
 For more information about what to expect in Chambers, see What happens in a Supreme Court Chambers hearing?

 Get legal help

 It's a good idea to get some legal help before you use this guide.
 If you can't afford a lawyer, you can get legal help in other ways, including:

 Staff at Justice Access Centres in Nanaimo, Surrey, Vancouver, and Victoria can also answer your questions and help you fill out forms.